MPTAAS Application Rejected Due to Missing Documents? 2026

 Get official copies:

-Make sure all documents you submit are official and not drafts or copies unless specified.
-For example, if transcripts are missing, request an official transcript from your school.
+Make sure all your documents are official copies, not drafts or personal copies unless otherwise specified.
+For example, request an official transcript from your school if it’s missing.

 Ensure completeness: